 Affects more than paychecks

-Indeed, without a college degree, high school graduates are more likely to live in poverty, more likely to be unemployed, more likely to work part time instead of full time and therefore less likely to earn benefits such as health care, with their jobs.
-In the end this has long-term effects beyond a paycheck.
+Without a college degree, high school graduates are more likely to live in poverty, more likely to be unemployed, more likely to work part time instead of full time and therefore less likely to earn benefits, such as health care, with their jobs.
+In the end, this has long-term effects beyond a paycheck.
 The quality of the health, food, child care, and schools is lower for those making less money.
 People with less education are less likely to own a house (which builds equity), create a long-term savings plan, or even build a nest egg for emergencies or retirement.
 And those without a high school degree face more difficulties.

 Although college is a road to a changed and (literally) richer life, those affected by the academic achievement gap often face more financial hurdles if accepted into college.
 Since many low-income students attend schools that do not require rigorous college prep coursework, even some of the most promising students find that they must spend precious time (and dollars) enrolling in remedial classes.
 According to Strong American Schools, 41 percent of Hispanics and 42 percent of African Americans need remedial classes in college.